Whipped Lingonberry Semolina Porridge – Easy breakfast

 How to make

-Take the pot from the heat and carefully mix the berries, water, and sugar.
-Keep the cutter head underneath the surface so as not to splash around the hot mixture!
-Mix until smooth.
 If you want to sieve the mixture to make the semolina porridge ultra smooth this is the moment to do so: pour the mixture through a sieve into a heat-resistant container, rinse the pot, and pour the mixture back in.
-Be careful with pouring the hot liquid so as not to burn yourself!
+Be careful with pouring the hot liquid!

 Return to the stove and bring to a boil.
 By the time the mixture boils again take the whisk and start whisking slowly.
 When you have a constant swirl pour slowly the semolinas in.
 When stirring constantly while pouring the semolina it will not be stuck on the bottom of the pot.
-Let simmer 10-15 minutes on a medium heat and stir occasionally.
-Remove from the heat and let it cool.
+Switch to medium-low heat and cook for 10-15 minutes stirring occasionally.

 Fast option

-If you prefer to enjoy the whipped porridge right away you can speed up the cooling process with a few tricks.
 Pour the porridge into a high container that supports heat and immerse that in the sink with cold water.
 Beware not to let water from the sink run in the container.
 When the container is already cool it will cool down faster than the hot steel pot that was just on the stove.
-Change the whisk head to your immersion blender and whisk vigorously until the porridge is fluffy and changes the colour to a slightly lighter shade of pink.
+Change the whisk head to your immersion blender and whisk vigorously until the porridge is fluffy and changes the color to a slightly lighter shade of pink.

-This is the method that I use more often, I could say weekly even!
-I prepare a batch ahead to enjoy throughout the week.
 When you have boiled the porridge, pour it into a high container with the lid and place it in the fridge to cool overnight.
 When the porridge cools down in the fridge the consistency is very gelatinous, if you cut it with a spoon you can see clearly how it cuts in and leaves a hole.

 Storage